bitrise-io/devcenter/docs/signing-up/signing-up-with-github.md

 ## Authorize Bitrise

 You have to authorize Bitrise before we can establish the connection.
-This means you give permissions to Bitrise to access (read) your repositories.
+This means you give permission to Bitrise to access (read) your repositories.

 ![Screenshot](/img/signing-up/github_authorization.png)